oracle/sd4j/README.md

 git clone https://huggingface.co/runwayml/stable-diffusion-v1-5 -b onnx
 ```
 The Stable Diffusion v1.5 checkpoint is available under the [OpenRAIL-M license](https://github.com/CompVis/stable-diffusion/blob/main/LICENSE).
-For other models there is a one or two stage process to generate the ONNX format models.
+For other SD models there is a one or two stage process to generate the ONNX format models.
 If the model is already in
 Hugging Face Diffusers format then you can run the `convert_stable_diffusion_checkpoint_to_onnx.py` file from the
 [diffusers](https://github.com/huggingface/diffusers) project as follows:
 ```bash